wp-plugins/easyreservations/readme.txt

 Tags: booking, reservation, form, reservations, property, resources, hotel, rooms, hostpatility, managment, calendar, events Requires at least: 3.3
 Tested up to: 3.4
-Stable tag: 2.1
+Stable tag: 2.1.1
 This powerfull property and reservation management plugin that allows you to receive, schedule and handle your bookings easily!

 == Description ==
 easyReservations is the perfect plugin for receiving, managing and handling bookings easily.
 It's designed to be used for any reservable products like hotels, car rentals, events, B&Bs, appointments or conferences.
 It's very flexible and intuitive and has a more as huge amount of functions and possibilities.
-Of course it's fully translatable and comes with englisch, german, france, turkish, danish and russian.
+Of course it's fully translatable and comes with englisch, german, france, turkish and russian.

 [Website](http://easyreservations.org/ "Brand new website!")